 If you have children that you can’t afford to put in private school, you might reconsider moving here.
 The schools here are severely underfunded and right now have the least teaching days annually than any other state in the country.

 A lot of doctors have been run out of Hawaii due to the high cost of liability insurance and the low reimbursement from health insurance companies.
 It’s pretty much a revolving door of specialists moving to Hawaii for a year or two and then moving back to the mainland.
 Doctors don’t like being poor.
 I don’t blame them.
 I don’t care for it either.
 If you’re seriously injured here, you need to be able to live long enough to be flown to Honolulu as our local hospital is only equipped to stabilize you enough to move you to another hospital on Oahu that has the equipment and expertise to save your life.
 Remember hearing about Kelsey Grammer having a heart attack here in Kona in 2009?
 The Kona Hospital stabilized him and then he was flown to Honolulu.

 Living On An Island

 You’ve moved to Hawaii, now what?
 Some people get totally into the lifestyle and adjust well and live happily ever after.
-And… Some folks get “rock fever” after moving to Hawaii and have to move back to where they came from.
+And… Some folks get “rock fever” after moving here and have to move back to where they came from.
 I just take a trip to the mainland for a week and that usually fixes me for 6 to 8 months.
 It’s good to travel right?